 This set should be adequate for beginners to tackle a range of scenarios in the course.
 Some of the clubs mentioned above may also help you get out of sticky situations, such as sand traps and out-of-bound balls.

-Also, one driver is enough for a beginner player since you might not yet have excellent control of your shots.
+According to The Left Rough, one driver is enough for a beginner player since you might not yet have excellent control of your shots.
 This club will be your “go-to” tool to hit the ball the farthest.
 But, without proper control, you might be at a high risk of committing mistakes, like slices.

 Still, you might wonder why you can’t take full advantage of a 12-club set yet.
 It’s because your body might not yet be familiar with the correct striking form and posture.